VishuKalier2003/Data-Structures-and-Algorithms/Important/readme.md

 # $${\color{lightblue} Important \space Questions}$$

 This folder contains different important varieties of questions specific for each Data Structure.
 This folder can be used to improve versatility as per each topic and Data Structure.
-The Questions are taken from Leetcode, GFG and other coding platforms.
+The Questions are taken from Leetcode, Geeks for Geeks and other coding platforms.

 -----